Point Chevalier Veterans Their Families and Community Trust

 The Point Chevalier Veterans Their Families and Community Trust has several key charitable purposes, with funds being directed to the following:

-- Comprehensive veteran care: supporting disabled, ill and injured veterans with rehabilitation, civilian transition, adaptive sport, and the preservation of war memorials honouring New Zealand’s overseas service.
+- Comprehensive veteran care: supporting disabled, ill and injured veterans with rehabilitation, civilian transition, adaptive sport, and the preservation of war memorials

 - Education and youth development: funding scholarships, cadet activities and open research that grow knowledge and leadership in the next generation.

-- Enduring comradeship and welfare: nurturing the wellbeing of current and former NZ Defence Force personnel, their whānau and dependants.
+- Enduring comradeship and welfare: nurturing the wellbeing of current and former NZ Defence Force personnel (veterans), their family and dependants.

 - Responsible fundraising and stewardship: mobilising and managing charitable funds, overseen by veterans, to help service members and their families in genuine need.